Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Example of using an Azure Pipelines task

-The following task YAML is an example of configuring the `AzureCLI@2` task for using service connections federated identity with @azure/identity.
-See the list of [recommended Azure Pipeline tasks](https://learn.microsoft.com/azure/devops/pipelines/release/troubleshoot-workload-identity?view=azure-devops#review-pipeline-tasks).
+The following task YAML is an example of configuring the [AzureCLI@2](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/azure-cli-v2?view=azure-pipelines) task for using service connections federated identity with @azure/identity.
+See the list of [recommended Azure Pipelines tasks](https://learn.microsoft.com/azure/devops/pipelines/release/troubleshoot-workload-identity?view=azure-devops#review-pipeline-tasks).

 ```yml
 trigger: